#1 in Sleep Product Research

 THE BEDS: Adjustable bed bases can raise one's torso and or legs.
 Features to enhance comfort and convenience are available including massage and phone apps.
 Two-piece split varieties allow each person to control their own half of the bed.

-THE ALTERNATIVE: For acid reflux especially, wedge pillows can be an inexpensive alternative to adjustable beds.
+THE ALTERNATIVE: Wedge pillows can be an inexpensive alternative to adjustable beds.

 THE RESEARCH: This page rates only adjustable bed bases / foundations – not adjustable beds as a whole, meaning not the mattress.
 (For mattress ratings, see mattress reviews.)
 Ratings are based on 900+ consumer reviews collected using an unbiased methodology.